What is the Academy?

 - Increased knowledge and information on the international education field and resources

 - Skilled individual(s) to assist your offices and institution in the development of services, programming and campus-wide promotion of international education.

 - Your consent for a trainee to fully participate in the year-long Academy is essential.

 - Financial support of the institutional representative is highly recommended, but not required.

-- Staff release time for the three required Academy Events (Academy Spring Training, NAFSA's Annual Conference, and NAFSA's Regional Conference in your area).
+- Staff release time for the required Academy Events (Academy Spring Training, NAFSA's Annual Conference, and four virtual trainings throughout the year).

 - Encouragement and ongoing interest will both serve the trainee and your office to ensure that the Academy investment of time and resources remains a priority throughout.

 How Do You Know if Your Employee Is Right for the Academy?

 As an employer, you may see how the Academy can benefit the employee's professional development and the work of your institution.
 However, due to the intensive curriculum and additional demands on the employee, it is essential that all prospective candidates be self-motivated to succeed in the Academy.

 What Will Your Employee Receive with Their Academy Participation?

 The Academy costs $1650 per trainee.
 Additionally, travel, lodging, and meals costs at the Annual Conference are the responsibility of the individual trainee or supporting employer.